JustThisWeeb/simple-youtube-downloader-gui/README.md

 28/4/23 - Really big changes related to a pytube bug I've been following for a few days (since around the 25th)

 07/5/23 - pytube got patched but I have already added a few QoL features to the new file that uses yt-dlp so I will try integrating them with pytube.
 I will keep updating both files.

+24/05/23 - had free time so I decided to add the new features to the pytube file and fix a few small issues with the yt-dlp file.
+Also finally uploaded the setup and ffmpeg files (I have had them for about 2 weeks now but forgot to actually upload them here)